DimitarGrozev5/not-alone-frontend/README.md

 ### Service Worker

 The **Service Worker** is being registered in the **index.html** file.
 When it's installed, it downloads and caches all of the static assets.
 This includes the _index.html_ page, all of the _js bundles_ and _css bundles_ and other files in the build directory.
 After that, every fetch request is intercepted by the service worker and if the request is to a statically cached file, the service worker returns it form the cache.
 It then creates a fetch request to update the cached file.
+The Service Worker also intercepts all GET requests and stores the response object in the cache, before returning it to the page.
 The Service Worker also handles **Push Notifications**.
 It parses the incoming Push Notification and shows it to the user.

 ### GPS and Battery Information gathering